yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

 ## Strict TLS

-The following recommendations are provided to help prevent SSL Stripping (an attack that is summarized in {{Section 2.1 of RFC7457}}):
+The following recommendations are provided to help prevent SSL Stripping and STARTTLS Command Injection (attacks that are summarized in {{RFC7457}}):

-* In cases where an application protocol allows implementations or deployments a choice between strict TLS configuration and dynamic upgrade from unencrypted to TLS-protected traffic (such as STARTTLS), clients and servers SHOULD prefer strict TLS configuration.

-* Application protocols typically provide a way for the server to offer TLS during an initial protocol exchange, and sometimes also provide a way for the server to advertise support for TLS (e.g., through a flag indicating that TLS is required); unfortunately, these indications are sent before the communication channel is encrypted.
-A client SHOULD attempt to negotiate TLS even if these indications are not communicated by the server.
+* Many existing application protocols were designed before the use of TLS became common.
+These protocols typically support TLS in one of two ways: either via a separate port for TLS-only communication (e.g., port 443 for HTTPS) or via a method for dynamically upgrading a channel from unencrypted to TLS-protected (such as STARTTLS, which is used in protocols such as SMTP and XMPP).
+Because dynamic upgrade methods depend on negotiations that begin over an unencrypted channel (e.g., the server might send a flag indicating that TLS is required), they are subject to downgrade attacks; nevertheless, a client SHOULD attempt to negotiate TLS even if these indications are not communicated by the server.
+In any case, whether the mechanism for protecting the communication channel is a TLS-only port or a dynamic upgrade method, what matters is the end state of the channel.
+In general, clients and servers SHOULD prefer to negotiate TLS and as a matter of local policy ought to be configured by default to require TLS wherever possible.